 Funding for Water & Sewer related capital comes from a portion of rates charged to customers.
 In 2011, the Village conducted a water rate study and as a result of the findings instituted a base fee and incremental annual increase in the rate.
 Effective May 1, 2016, the Village renewed its multi-year rate plan to include incremental annual increases on May 1 through FY2021.
-The result is funding adequate enough to pay the debt service on the Knowles Rd.
-Tower and sustain approximately \$2m annually for capital replacement.
-The Village is planning to re-visit a longer term rate plan in FY2023 with the focus to maintain the funding and keep up with inflationary increases related to capital costs.
-The final planned draw-down for major capital is in FY2022 to finish the Old Grand Ave. water main replacement project.
+The result is adequate funding to pay the debt service on the Knowles Rd.
+Tower and sustain approximately \$2 million annually for capital replacement.
+The Village is planning to re-visit a longer term rate plan in FY2024 with the focus to maintain the funding and keep up with inflationary increases related to capital costs.

-As the water system ages the need to begin investing capital funds in replacement of aging facilities will become the focus of capital improvement plan.
+As the water system ages the need to invest capital funds in the replacement of aging facilities will become the focus of water system funding in the capital plan.
 Replacement of deteriorating water main pipe, hydrants, valves and tank maintenance are expected to be the focus of future investment to maintain a high level of service to the community.

-As the sewer system ages the need to begin investing capital funds in standardization of electrical cabinetry and maintenance of deteriorating facilities will become the focus of the capital improvement plan.
-Sewer pipe, pumps and manhole structures are expected to be the focus of future rehabilitation while standardization of electrical cabinet panels and Supervisory Control And Data Acquisition (SCADA) programs at our lift stations will be prioritized for investments to maintain a high levels of service to the community.
+As the sewer system ages the need to begin investing capital funds in standardization of electrical cabinetry and maintenance of deteriorating facilities will become the focus of sewer system funding in the capital improvement plan.
+Sewer pipe, pumps and manhole structures are expected to be the focus of future rehabilitation while standardization of electrical cabinet panels and Supervisory Control and Data Acquisition (SCADA) programs at our lift stations will be prioritized for investments to maintain high levels of service to the community.